 Net Assets With Donor Restrictions - Net assets subject to donor, or certain grantor, imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Gifts of long-lived assets and cash restricted for the acquisition of long-lived assets are recognized as revenue when the assets are placed in service.
 Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
-See Note O for discussion of Net Assets With Donor Restrictions
+See Note O for discussion of Net Assets With Donor Restrictions.

-The Organization reports contributions restricted by donors as increases in net assets with donor restrictions, depending on the nature of the restrictions.
-When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statement of Activities as net assets released from restrictions.
+The Organization reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.